Employer Guide to Apprenticeships

 Apprentices should be paid for:

-- their normal working hours
+- Their normal working hours

 More information is available at https://www.gov.uk/employing-an-apprentice/pay-and-conditions-for-apprentices.